AndreyGermanov/smart_shape/README.md

 ### SmartShape in production

-This video shows how SmartShape used inside online text recognition tool to select an image region for perspective correction.
-Then, after region selected, application uses `getPointsArray()` method of SmartShape to get array of coordinates of points and send them to backend for further processing.
+The next video shows how SmartShape used inside online text recognition tool to select an image region for perspective correction.
+Then, after region selected, application uses `getPointsArray()` method of SmartShape to get an array of coordinates and send them to the backend for further processing.

 Watch on YouTube: https://youtu.be/4ee-HYCtgJ4 .